jthero3/QuackPack-ParallaxContinued/README.md

 # Licensing

-This Mod Is Distributed under [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Configs in this mod are Distributed under [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Textures are All Rights Reserved.